-Handmade gifts are extra special and incredibly thoughtful.
-Spending the time to hand-make a gift for someone you love can go a long way.
-Plus, if you use recycled or upcycled materials, your handmade gift won’t come with waste.
-Some DIY gifts may only take you 30 minutes to make, and others will save you a lot of money.
+Handmade, DIY gifts are extra special and incredibly thoughtful.
+Spending the time to put together a unique gift for someone you love can go a long way.
+Plus, if you use recycled or upcycled materials, your handmade gift won't come with waste.
+Some DIY gifts may only take you 30 minutes to make and will likely save you a lot of money.

-From handmade candles to upcycled tote bags to hanging plant-holders, the ball is in your court with DIY gifts.
+From handmade candles to upcycled tote bags to hanging plant holders, the ball is in your court.
 You can even knit beanies, sweaters, and socks.
-Use this time to get creative and make something you can’t purchase in-store.
+Use this time to get creative and make something you can't purchase in-store.

 2. Flower Bouquet Alternatives

 Flower bouquets are one of the most popular Valentine's Day gifts.
 They can be bought at florists, grocery stores, and even your local corner store.
 But it's possible that those flowers were unethically sourced and come with increased shipping emissions.
 Plus, figuring out how to keep flowers fresh isn't easy—they wilt within a week.